SamScherer1/SwiftDJITutorials/source/ios-tutorials/UXSDKDemo.md

 ## Importing DJI SDK, UXSDK and DJIWidget with CocoaPods

-Now, let's create a new project in Xcode, choose the **Single View Application** template, press "Next" and enter "UXSDKDemo" in the **Product Name** field (keep the other default settings).
+Now, let's create a new project in Xcode, select the iOS platform tab, then choose the normal **App** template, press "Next" and enter "UXSDKDemo" in the **Product Name** field.
+Make sure interface is set to Storyboard and Lanugage is set to Swift (keep the other default settings).

 Once the project is created, let's download and import the **DJISDK.framework** and **DJIUXSDK.framework** using CocoaPods.
 In Finder, navigate to the root folder of the project and create a **Podfile**.
 To learn more about Cocoapods, please check [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).